Sendai Nanda Tag

 "The beef tongue is from America, but it's made by a craftsman in Sendai, so it's delicious!
 So it doesn't matter!"

-The Sendai Nanda question cards seem to have some twisted questions about Sendai written on them.
+Apparently, the question cards for the Sendai Nanda cards have slightly quirky questions about Sendai written on them.

 Double points!

-People who have lived in Sendai for a long time told me all sorts of stories through questions and answers.
+People who have lived in Sendai for a long time share all sorts of stories through questions and answers.

-For someone like me who has lived in Sendai for just over 20 years, it was an extremely valuable experience.
+For me, who has only lived in Sendai for a little over 20 years, it was an extremely valuable experience.

-After that, we enjoyed another game, and I finished it in about an hour.
+After that, I enjoyed another game and finished playing after about an hour.

-At first, everyone could only give good-student answers, but as the number of times we played increased, I was able to hear many of the "true words" that people had about Sendai, including harsh opinions, opinions from unexpected perspectives, and even some funny answers, which was very impressive.
+At first, everyone could only give model student-like answers, but as we played more rounds, I was very impressed to hear a lot of people's "true feelings" about Sendai, including harsh opinions, unexpected perspectives, and even some humorous answers.

 I got to talk to artist Sue Hajdu!